comegrant/dbt_docs_test/projects/data-model/transform/README.md

 To get started developing in dbt follow the steps described in this section.
 This assumes that you have [git and sous-chef](https://github.com/cheffelo/sous-chef) set up in your local development environment (using Visual Studio Code or another IDE).

 ## 4.1 Set up local dbt profile
-Your local dbt profile is used to conncet to Databricks from your local development environment.
-The connection details is stored in a yml-file for the following path on your computer: `[USERPATH]/.dbt/profiles.yml`.
+Your local dbt profile is used to connect to Databricks from your local development environment.
+The connection details are stored in a yml-file for the following path on your computer: `[USERPATH]/.dbt/profiles.yml`.
 Please follow the instructions below to set up the profile.

 1. Navigate to your userprofile-folder on your computer
 2. View hidden folders by running using the following hot keys for Mac/Windows: `cmd+shift+dot / ???`